statamic/v2-docs/content/collections/kb/redis-queue-for-multiple-sites.md

 QUEUE_DRIVER=redis
 ```

-For each site on your server, you want Redis to use it's own database or Redis won't function properly.
-To do this add the following to your `.env` file and increase the number for each site you're running:
+For each site on your server, you want Redis to use it's own database or you'll run into troubles.
+You can do this by adding the following to your `.env` fil.
+Make sure you increase the database number for each site you're running:

 ```.language-env
 REDIS_DATABASE=0